Technology Archaeologist: noun

 - Data in the database is encrypted, and the key is buried in a DLL that has no source.

-- And my favorite: The company isn’t really sure how the software works other then cornerstone business processes depend on it.
+- And my favorite: The company isn’t really sure how the software works other then it happens to be the cornerstone of their business.